HISTORY OF THE ANATOLIAN CIVILISATIONS

-I have to be totally honest and admit that, before visiting this museum, I knew almost nothing about the Anatolian history and people that inhabited that territory.
-But, just because there is something that I don’t know, it doesn’t mean that it’s insignificant or irrelevant.
+I have to be totally honest and admit that, before visiting this museum, I knew almost nothing about the Anatolian history and the people that inhabited that territory.
+But just because there is something that I don’t know, it doesn’t mean that it’s insignificant or irrelevant.
 On the contrary, the history of Anatolian civilisations is vast and complex and it really requires dedication, time and effort to learn about it.
-Provided that you are interested in having that knowledge!
+Provided that you are interested in having that knowledge.

 In my opinion, the most interesting part of the Anatolian history starts with the early Bronze Age.
 Since that period, various kingdoms and empires existed in the territory of Asia Minor.
 The more recent ones, that I mentioned in my previous posts, are the Seljuk and the Ottoman Empires.